‘Purple Pumpkin’ event raises community awareness of domestic violence

 |0

-This work, ‘Purple Pumpkin’ event raises community awareness of domestic violence [Image 4 of 4], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ‘Purple Pumpkin’ event raises community awareness of domestic violence, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT